Broadband and moving house: What to expect

 If you’ve reached the end of your contract with the old provider, and are up to date with all of your bill payments, you’re free to make the switch and there’s nothing to pay.
 If you’re part-way through a contract, however, you’ll probably have to pay an early-exit fee to get out of your contract before it’s due to end.

-You’ll need to make a request if you want to keep hold of your existing landline number.
+You’ll need to make a request if you want to keep hold of an existing landline number.
 It’s pretty standard practice when people move house, and providers won’t be surprised by you asking.
 Be aware however that if you are moving out of the area, it is unlikely you will be able to keep your number anyway.

 Switching your broadband service to a new build house should be as simple as with other properties.